WestiferRobin/prism-project/docs/FotfGame/FotfModel.md

                     - Cell sees light wave logic as energy of photons and electrons in color in t-D bidirectional space
                     - Cell sees number logic in colors in 2x2 in t-D bidirectional space
             - Needs to see primative data types:
-                - sees AgentPrompts as GptPrompts for Prism of PrismCells
+                - sees AgentPrompts as GptPrompts for PrismBrain of PrismCells
                 - Cell is made of Atoms
                 - Atoms is made of Particles
                 - Particles is made of S(t)<=m(t)a(t)v(t)<=m(t)u(t)v(t)<=mc^2